-Most of the time, on stop down somewhere between the aperture of 7 or 8 that like everything and frame and focus and tack sharp, three being if you’re shooting handheld, even on a gimbal.
+Most of the time, on stopping somewhere between the aperture of 7 or 8 that like everything and frame and focus and tack sharp, three being if you’re shooting handheld, even on a gimbal.

-It has inbuilt image stabilization.
+It has built-in image stabilization.
 And lastly, it is super lightweight.

 The build quality isn’t all that great, and that’s to be expected in that price range lens.